Best daily deals

 MSRP: $449.99

-Building on the strengths of the original Garmin Venu 2, the Plus edition adds smartwatch features that help to round out the user experience.
-Active men will still find over 25 workout modes, the only ECG feature on a Garmin watch, Body Battery, sleep score, Health Snapshot, Garmin Pay, and music storage.
+As on the Venu 2 Plus, active men will still find over 25 workout modes, an ECG feature, Body Battery, Health Snapshot, Garmin Pay, and music storage.
 What’s new is support for Google Assistant and the ability to make and receive on-wrist phone calls when paired to a nearby smartphone.

 Pros